-Figure 4 indicates the conditions for transitioning between five distinct navigation modes during a target approach.
+Figure 5 indicates the conditions for transitioning between five distinct navigation modes during a target approach.
 Each mode uses images from one or both cameras and sends the images to AOT and/or SPN.
 Examples of applicable ISD for each mode are given, noting that such values will vary depending on camera FOV, target dimensions, and so on.
-The example values assume an approximate 10° FOV for Camera 1, a 35° FOV for Camera 2, and target dimensions of ~1 m. t_i refers to integration time of the camera image.
+The example values assume an approximate 10° FOV for Camera 1, a 35° FOV for Camera 2, and target dimensions of $\sim 1 \text{ m. } t_i$ refers to integration time of the camera image.

-Fig. 4 Transitions between modes for optical navigation during a target approach.
+Fig. 5 Transitions between modes for optical navigation during a target approach.

 In Mode 1, at far range, AOT is performed using Camera 1 only.
 Targets are assumed to be Gaussian point spread functions (PSF) and may be completely unresolvable with Camera 2.
 When the target becomes semi-resolved in Camera 1, it is no longer a Gaussian PSF.
 Larger pixel centroiding errors and corresponding bearing angle errors are subsequently encountered.
 Mode 2 allows Camera 2 to potentially assist by providing AOT images in which the target remains primarily non-resolved.
 Mode 3, which first engages SPN, is applied once the target becomes resolved in Camera 1.
 AOT may be continued with Camera 2 to provide added robustness.
 Mode 4 commences once the target is resolved in both camera images and is driven entirely by SPN.
 Eventually, the target becomes too large to be contained within the FOV of Camera 1 and only Camera 2 is used.
-The sequence may also be performed in reverse during egress from the target.
 The 3D model of the target is assumed known in Tier 1 such that the system may autonomously determine whether the target is non-resolved, semi-resolved or resolved with a reasonable degree of certainty using available measurements, state estimates, and covariances.
 Otherwise, mode switches can be managed from the ground.
+The sequence may also be performed in reverse during egress from the target.